LiorItzhak/IntroComputerVisionCourseProject/README.md

-One more big advantage of the siamese network is that its uses pair (or more) of images as inputs, doing so we increasing the total amount of data from the number of images to the number different pairs that can be selected (for balance data the total amount is the minimum between number of 'false' (different) pairs and the number of 'true' (same) pairs) ,this number is much bigger then the original one.
+One more significant advantage of the siamese network is that it uses pair (or more) of images as inputs.
+In doing so, we increase the total amount of data from the number of images to the number of different pairs that can be selected.
+That is very significant because, for balance data, the total amount is the minimum between the number of 'false' (different) pairs and the number of 'true' (same) pairs, this number is much bigger than the original one.

 ### The Experiment

-My experiment is to use an alphabets dataset (Omniglot) that containes 50 different handwrriting alphabets with 20 examples of each character (class) and demonstrate an efficient learning and generalization with small amount of data.
+My experiment is to use an alphabets dataset (Omniglot) that contains 50 different handwriting alphabets with 20 examples of each character (class) and demonstrate efficient learning and generalization with a small amount of data.

-the number of characters in each alphabet is between 20 to 50
+The number of characters in each alphabet is between 20 to 50.

-because of the little amount of examples of each character (class), a regular CNN that will try to classify an alphabet's characters will quickly overfit and will unable to classify new examples, additionally if we will need to classify characters of an alphabet that never has been seen by the model we will usually faill (different alphabet then the one we trained on)
+Because of the little number of examples of each character (class), a regular CNN that will try to classify an alphabet's characters will quickly overfit and will unable to classify new (unlearned) examples, additionally if we will need to classify characters of an alphabet that never has been seen by the model we will usually fail (different alphabet then the one we trained on)

-my goal is to build a 'machine' that will able evaluate the distance between 2 different characther's images and using this evaluation to classify an unseen alpabets, I will do so by trying to teach a siamese network the features that separates each different character from the other
+My goal is to build a 'machine' that will able to evaluate the distance between 2 different character's images and to use this evaluation to classify unseen alphabets, I will do so by trying to teach a siamese network the features that separate each different character from the other.

 ![alphabets.png](images/alphabets.png)

 ### The Traditional Way

-First lets examinee the traditional training of CNN classifier by creating a model to classify the characthers of a specific alphabet.
+First, lets examinee the traditional training of the CNN classifier by creating a model to classify the characters of a specific alphabet.

-The model have a characther's image as an input and an outputs mutching the number of different characters,
-each neuron at the output representing a different characther from the alphabet.
+The model has a character's image as an input and an output matching the number of different characters,  each neuron at the output representing a different character from the alphabet.

-Each character contains 20 different handwriting examples that divided to train set and test (evaluation) set.
+Each character contains 20 different handwriting examples that divided into the train set and the test (evaluation) set.

 ```python